 - Email.
 Send an email to email@example.com for a response from the team within one to two business days.

 - Live chat.
 Farther’s live chat service is available weekdays and weekends — but only when its financial advisers are around to respond, and its advisers don’t adhere to a consistent schedule.

 Farther has its perks but won’t be right for everyone.
 For one thing, its minimum deposit requirement sits at $100,000.
-If you’re interested in a platform with a more manageable minimum, try Northwestern Mutual or Facet Wealth.
+If you’re interested in a platform with a more manageable minimum, try Northwestern Mutual or Facet.
 And speaking of Facet — its flat-rate fees may be of interest for those with larger portfolios looking to cut back on management costs.

 No matter what path you pursue for your investments, review your options by features, fees, account minimums and customer support to find the best place for your funds.